cs50/tracks/README.md

 ### Setup

 1. Make sure you have Git installed on your computer.
-2. Open Terminal for Mac / PowerShell for Windows.
+2. Open Terminal for Mac; or PowerShell or Git Bash for Windows.
 3. Clone the repository:<br>
     ```
     git clone git@github.com:cs50/tracks.git